This post may contain affiliate links. Please see our disclosure policy.

 See recipe card for the exact recipe with a full list of ingredients and measurements

-Plain flour - also known as ‘all-purpose’ flour.
-This helps create the perfect cookie dough for these triple chocolate chunk cookies.
+Plain flour – also known as ‘all-purpose’ flour.

-Chocolate - these are triple chocolate chunk cookies so use a combination of dark, milk and white chocolate.
+Chocolate – these are triple chocolate chunk cookies so use a combination of dark, milk and white chocolate.
 Opt for the best quality you can find and chop into relatively equal-sized chunks.
 I used only milk and dark as I love that combination personally!
+If you want to try cookies without any chocolate, try my chipless toffee cookies.

 Substitutions and Variations:

-- Brown butter: browning the butter is an additional step that gives these triple chocolate chunk cookies a delicious nutty flavour.
+Brown butter: browning the butter is an additional step that gives these triple chocolate chunk cookies a delicious nutty flavour.
 However, if you are short on time, you can just use regular softened butter.

-- Nuts: you can swap 100g of chocolate for roughly chopped nuts for extra crunch and a praline flavour.
+Nuts: you can swap 100g of chocolate for roughly chopped nuts for extra crunch and a praline flavour.
 Chopped almonds, macadamia, pecans, pistachios or hazelnuts all work well.

 Here’s how to make brown butter